What is Cognitive Behavioral Therapy?

 Your therapist might use different approaches to help you challenge those thoughts, such as cognitive restructuring, exposure therapy, or behavioral activation designed to increase engagement in the things you enjoy.

 On the surface, it might sound difficult to challenge and change negative thought patterns.
+But CBT is designed to help your teen learn coping skills to manage stress and anxiety.

-• The strategies you and your therapist put into place will directly align with the goals you set and what you want to achieve as you change your behaviors.
+• The strategies you and your child’s therapist put into place will directly align with the goals you set and what you want to achieve as you change your behaviors.

 Almost anyone struggling with negative thought patterns can benefit from CBT.